 The use of a spotting telescope, with stand, to visually observe shots on paper targets is permitted.
+The use of a spotting scope camera that transmits spotting scope images to another electronic device is not permitted.
 Spotting scopes are not permitted on ranges where electronic targets are used.